zus2/PyTrain/README.md

 	•	Separate reverse speed limit, which can be set to 0 (e.g., for trams).
 	•	Supports a second hub with the slave hub program.
 	•	Upcoming Feature: Headlights control.

-Installation
+## Installation
-	1	Ensure your computer supports Bluetooth LE.
+1. Ensure that your computer supports Bluetooth LE.
-	2	Open Pybricks Code in Chrome, Edge (Mac, PC, or Android; not iOS or Safari).
+2. Open Pybricks Code in Chrome, Edge (Mac, PC, or Android; not iOS or Safari).
-	3	Install Pybricks firmware on your City or Technic hub.
+3. Install Pybricks firmware on your LEGO City or Technic hub.
+4. Reinstall the LEGO firmware using the Power Functions app if needed.
-	◦	You can reinstall the LEGO firmware using the Power Functions app if needed.
+5. You can reinstall the LEGO firmware using the Power Functions app if needed.
-	4	Connect your motors or lights.
+6. Connect your motors or lights.

 Instructions
 	1	Download pytrain.py from this repository.